Kathie R. Kerler (503) 381-0095 or kathie@kathiekerler.com

 To fulfill the continuing education requirement for certified judges, I regularly attend programs and workshops to learn new techniques that arise and add to my design knowledge and skill.
 In 2015 I became a Qualified Instructor through NACQJ to teach the association's Two-Day Judging Seminar.

-To date, I have judged over one hundred fifty shows at regional and national venues, having been invited back by many show organizers.
-I have also juried large regional shows and served as the judging floor coordinator several times, so I thoroughly understand the entire judging process.
+To date, I have judged over 200 shows at regional and national venues, having been invited back by many show organizers.
+I have also juried shows and served as the judging floor coordinator several times, so I thoroughly understand the entire judging process.

 As a judge, my goal is to encourage makers through positive and constructive feedback.
 As such, I prefer the elimination method to the point system when evaluating, because comments rather than points give each entrant feedback specific to their piece.